iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

 import { ElementProps } from '@bentley/imodeljs-common';
 import { Ellipsoid } from '@bentley/geometry-core';
 import { EllipsoidPatch } from '@bentley/geometry-core';
+import { EmphasizeElementsProps as EmphasizeElementsProps_2 } from '@bentley/imodeljs-common';
 import { EntityProps } from '@bentley/imodeljs-common';
 import { EntityQueryParams } from '@bentley/imodeljs-common';
 import { EnvironmentProps } from '@bentley/imodeljs-common';